Chanty

 A study of occupational and environmental health found that mental exhaustion can stem from working long hours with people in need.

 More recently, an emotional exhaustion study was performed on working mothers.
 They confirmed the increased level of exhaustion among women trying to juggle a demanding job while raising children.
+This is widely recognised as a form of “role overload”, where individuals juggle multiple stressful responsibilities without adequate rest or support, leading to chronic exhaustion.

 Aside from the above, mental exhaustion can also stem from: